To ensure everyone who stays at Brownsea Island campsite has a great holiday, we have a few simple site rules.

 All group bookings must be made via the booking office and cannot be made online.
 Email: firstname.lastname@example.org or call 01202 492161.

 Due to the sensitive nature of Brownsea Island, we do not permit open fires or coal BBQs.
 Gas BBQs can be hired on site.
 Please do not bring candles, sparklers/fireworks or candle lanterns.
 All cooking must be on gas which can be hired onsite.
+We encourage you to bring battery lamps and torches to use over night as there is no street lighting on Brownsea.
+Petrol lamps cannot be used on site due to the high fire risk.

 Smoking is permitted on Brownsea Island, however we do ask you not to smoke inside tents or in cooking areas.
 Smoke or burn damage to tents will incur a replacement fee.
 Cigarette butts must be fully extinguished and placed into a bin.